cal-data-eng/fa25/resources.md

 ## Course Notes

 The Data 101 course notes (found on the [main page](/)) are a work in progress and are meant to be a resource for you to refer to as you complete assignments.
 However, they are not a perfect substitute for lectures, as they are a passive resource---meaning you may read something but not understand it the first time.
-Lectures will have participation and engagement activities to help you practice the material.
-Please attend!
+Please attend lectures if you can---they are the best way to engage with the material!

 ## SQL